charliegerard/mock-interview-questions/README.md

 * Can you explain how you organise your CSS for responsiveness?
 * [What is tree shaking?](treeShaking.md)
 * What is hoisting?
-* Can you site at least one way to improve a website for accessibility?
+* Can you cite at least one way to improve a website for accessibility?
 * Can you explain event delegation in JavaScript?
 * Can you explain how the event loop works?
 * What is the difference between == and === in JavaScript?